George W. Lee

-George Wesley Lee (December 25, 1903 – May 7, 1955) was an African-American civil rights leader, minister, and entrepreneur.
+George Washington Lee (December 25, 1903 – May 7, 1955) was an African-American civil rights leader, minister, and entrepreneur.
 He was a vice president of the Regional Council of Negro Leadership and head of the Belzoni, Mississippi, branch of the National Association for the Advancement of Colored People.
 He was assassinated in 1955 in retaliation for his efforts to register African Americans to vote.
 Since 1890 they had been effectively disenfranchised in Mississippi due to a new state constitution; other states across the South passed similar acts and constitutions, excluding millions of people from the political system and establishing one-party states.

 Biography

 Born in 1903, George Wesley Lee grew up in poverty in Edwards, Mississippi.
 His mother was a plantation worker who married after Lee was born; his stepfather was abusive.
 After Lee's mother died when George was young, he was taken in by her sister.
 Lee graduated from high school, a rarity for blacks living in his circumstances.
 Afterward he went to the port of New Orleans, where he worked on the banana docks and took a correspondence course in typesetting.
 Lee was typical of a generation of activists who came to civil rights after they had made a success in business.
 Like so many in this category, he came up the hard way through backbreaking work, thrift, determination, and luck.

 During the 1930s and the Great Depression, Lee accepted a call to become a preacher in Belzoni, Mississippi, where he led a Baptist congregation.
 The town was located in Humphreys County in the heart of the Mississippi Delta.
 Most blacks in the state lived in this region and the majority in extreme poverty as farm workers.
 Lee continued to work to improve himself; he joined with local black business and community leaders.
 Serving as pastor at four churches, he also opened a small grocery store.
 Lee considered both vocations as serving the African-American community.
 In a back room of his house, he and his wife, Rosebud, set up a small printing business.
 These efforts provided enough resources that Lee felt he had a base for entering the battle for civil rights in the early 1950s.
 As a part of the NAACP, Lee worked tirelessly in trying to register African Americans to vote.